-We show the pay-off table of the modified model below (Table 3).
+We show the pay-off table of the modified model below (Table 5 and Table 6).
 We determine the condition when making an effort to reduce the cost is the dominant strategy for all firms.
-We show that if the condition $\varphi(e_c) \leq \frac{\Delta\beta}{2}$ is satisfied, making an effort is the dominant strategy for all firms.
+We show that if the condition $\varphi(e_c) \leq \frac{\Delta\beta}{2}$ is satisfied, making an effort is the dominant strategy for all firms under the Japanese-style yardstick competition.
+In addition, the condition under the Shleifer-style yardstick competition is $\varphi(e_c) \leq \Delta\beta$ .
+In other words, if the subsidy that firms get when making an effort exceeds their disutility of effort, making an effort is the dominant strategy for all firms.

-In other words, if the subsidy that firms get when making an effort $(\Delta \beta/2 = (\overline{\beta} - \underline{\beta})/2)$ exceeds their disutility of effort, making an effort is the dominant strategy for all firms.
-However, we should note that because the above condition consists of non-political factors, it would depend on the exogenous factor of whether the regulators can induce making an effort the dominant strategy for all firms.

-These results suggest that the average-based yardstick competition cannot lead to an incentive for a firm under hidden information, but may be able to do so for a firm under hidden action.
+We should note that because the above condition consists of non-political factors, it would depend on the exogenous factor of whether the regulators can induce making an effort the dominant strategy for all firms.
+These results suggest that the average-based yardstick competition (Japanese-style and Shleifer-style) may be able to lead to an incentive for a firm under hidden action.
 Nonetheless, this will depend only on the above exogenous factor.